Nikolay Todorov (footballer, born 1996): International career

 Todorov has represented Bulgaria on U15, U16 and U21 level.
 On 30 May 2017, he received his first call-up for Bulgaria U21 for the friendly matches against Georgia U21 and Greece U21 on 8 and 12 June 2017.

 Style of play

-Todorov is primarily a centre forward, he can however be utilised as a centre back; two-footed, he has the ability to score with his right foot, as well as his left foot, he is a big, powerful strong player and good in the air.
+Todorov primarily plays as a centre forward, but he can also be deployed as a centre back.
+A two‑footed player, he is capable of scoring with either foot and is noted for his strength, physical presence, and aerial ability.

 Personal life

 His father is also called Nikolay Todorov (born 1964), who was also a professional footballer and playing for the national team of Bulgaria.

 On 1 February 2019 he married his Scottish girlfriend Jennifer Clark in a small ceremony.